jsicuran/NETWORK-OS-REST-API-BGP-STATUS-POLLER/README.md

 A GUI version will be available soon that utilizes improved error correction, adding additional peers and REST cookie use for secure single sign on use.
 Both GUI/Text versions can be “complied” for use as a single executable file.
 Can be used as part of an automation tool or code can be integrated into other automation tools/code.
+I may add a Python send mail module to send an email when the status changes to Idle.